 - Solve problem

-- Submit problem to score server
+- Submit answer to score server

-- Observe scoreboard add points or not
+- Observe scoreboard adding points (or not)

 - Maintain service uptime and fend off the Red Team

 - Submit reports to organizers to get points,reduce deductions